Data exchange with the United States

 Usually the United States will set off the tax you paid in the Netherlands against the tax in the United States - on the same income.
 However, because there are different tax rules in both countries, this can have an impact on the final amount.
 For example, if you have an exemption in the Netherlands, but you do have to pay tax in the United States.
 Or if the Netherlands does not see an amount as income, but the United States does.

 In the Netherlands, you can get double tax relief if you live in the Netherlands and have income in the United States.
-Read more under I have income from 2 countries - do I pay tax on the same income in both countries?
+Read more under Income from multiple countries - will I be taxed twice?